CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/manager/enable-base-document-header-remarks.md

   Return PO

-2. Here you can put an SQL query, result of which will be displayed in the header.
+2. Here you can put an SQL query, the result of which will be displayed in the header.

   ![SQL Query](./media/sql-query.png)

-3. Upon opening the related document (Inventory Transfer from Transfer Request in this case), there is an additional button on Document details window:
+3. Upon opening the related document (Inventory Transfer from Transfer Request in this case), there is an additional button in the Document details window:

   ![Document Details](./media/heade-remarks.png)